emilyriederer/Rtistic/README.md

   + Be sure to use the `available` package to make sure your name does not conflict with an existing package
 - Create a new repo for your hackathon package and repoint your local repo to it (`git remote set-url origin {{put HTTPS URL here}}`)
 - Help teams keep their work clean and modular and review PRs carefully as they come in
+- As a finals step, consider making a basic `pkgdown` site with all of the themes.
+Vignettes created by individual teams will beome articles to display all of the different new themes as a "gallery"

 Participant / Team Instructions: